braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_delivery_sematics.md

 # Event Delivery Semantics

+> This article outlines how event data from Currents manages flat file event data we send to Data Warehouse partners.

+Currents for Data Storage is a continuous stream of data from our platform to a storage bucket on one of our [data warehouse partner connections]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/available_partners/).

+Currents writes Avro files to your storage bucket at regular thresholds, allowing you to process and analyze the event data using your own Business Intelligence toolset.

 {% alert important %}
 Please note that this content **only applies to the flat file event data we send to Data Warehouse partners (Google Cloud Storage, Amazon S3, and Microsoft Azure Blob Storage)**.
-For content that applies to the other partners, please check [their respective pages]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/integration/available_partners/).
+For content that applies to the other partners, please check [their respective pages]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/available_partners/).
 {% endalert %}

-Currents for Data Storage is a continuous stream of data from our platform to a storage bucket on one of our [data warehouse partner connections]({{ site.baseurl }}/user_guide/data_and_analytics/braze_currents/integration/available_partners/).
-Currents writes Avro files to your storage bucket at regular thresholds, allowing you to process and analyze the event data using your own Business Intelligence toolset.

 ## At-Least-Once Delivery